sgavery/BEDMatrices.jl/README.md

 ```

 Note that `3.0` (or `3` in the previous example) currently is the
 default indicator for missing values; this may change.
+(While this is
+in many ways an unfortunate choice, it is a literal translation of the
-This is set by
+BED format.)
+This is set by `BEDMatrices.NA_byte`:
-`BEDMatrices.NA_byte`:

 ```julia
 julia> BEDMatrices.NA_byte